CBOT-DT: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

-On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, the station's digital signal remained on UHF channel 25.
-However, through the use of PSIP, digital television receivers display CBOT-DT's virtual channel as 4.1.
+On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts, the station's digital signal remained on UHF channel 25, using virtual channel 4.

 Transmitters

 CBOT operated six analog television rebroadcasters in Eastern Ontario and included communities such as Pembroke.
 Due to federal funding reductions to the CBC, in April 2012, the CBC responded with substantial budget cuts, which included shutting down CBC's and Radio-Canada's remaining analog transmitters on July 31, 2012.
 None of CBC's or Radio-Canada's television rebroadcasters were converted to digital.